Fug

 *

-Ok, let’s put some numbers in so we can see how it works.
+Ok, now put some numbers in so we can see how it works.

 The Blue numbers are the row and column totals.